mayaanne/foundations/week-2/blog-week2-technical.md

 - What does it mean to display inline vs inline blocks?

-## Steps:
-1. Research
-2. Write your blog
-3. Add link to index page
-4. Share with your cohort

 ## Blog!
 Write a blog post that teaches others how and when to use each thing.
 There is no length requirement, but it should show off the knowledge you gained this week.
 You should show examples of code and screen shots to help teach others!